Posts in Reception

 • They come pick it up at the end of the night, or if the sketches are digital I will email it to them the next day

-• If the couple chooses overtime, the guest will receive it after the wedding
+• If the couple/client chooses overtime, the guest will receive it after the event

-I only let the amount of people sign up I know I can complete while I’m there.
-If the couple decides they’d like more guests to have sketches, they can pay per sketch (as opposed to the normal per hour rate) or have me stay additional hours.
-I will complete overtime illustrations after the wedding and ship it to the couple within a week (US addresses only).
+I can only sketch so many people in the designated hours, so once my sign up sheet is full, I will cut the list off for the rest of the time that I’m there.
+Some quotes may include a limited amount of overtime.
+If the couple decides they’d like more guests to get drawn, they can pay a per sketch rate or have me stay additional hours.
+I will complete overtime illustrations after the wedding and ship it to the couple within a week or two from the invoice payment (US addresses only).
+All sketches will have guests’ names on them for reference.

 For individual guest sketches, most artists work at relatively the same pace which is 5-15 minutes per illustration depending on how many people are in the sketch and how intense their outfits are to draw.
 This works out to around 6-8 people (or 3-4 couples) per hour.
 For this reason, I do recommend hiring more than 1 illustrator if you’re having over 75 guests.